-Many RV owners put Reflectix in their RV windows to help insulate (sometimes they remove it during the day to let in light), but personally, I am not a fan of that method for insulating RV windows, and here’s why:
+Many RV owners put Reflectix in their RV windows to help insulate them.
+I personally am not a fan for a few reasons:

-- If you use it during the day, you're keeping a wonderful source of free heat (the sun!) out of your RV.
+- If you've taped around the edges, you're keeping a wonderful source of free heat out of your RV.
+The sun! ☀️

-- If you only use it at night, then during the day your windows can get very cold and allow heat to escape and cause the RV to feel chilly.
-I know this because I sit on the couch in my RV next to a window all day every day, and I can feel a huge difference with and without those windows being insulated.
+- If you only use it at night, then during the day your windows will allow heat to escape and cause the RV to feel chilly.

 - It's kind of expensive!

 While Reflectix is great for keeping an RV cooler in hot weather, in my opinion, there are better alternatives for insulating RV windows in cold weather.

 - Heat-Activated Window Film

 For more details on how to insulate your windows, see our blog post: 6 Ways to Insulate Your RV Windows (That Don’t Block the Light!)